Home / Europe / Norway / Bessakerfjellet

 Wind power plant in Sor-Trondelag, Norway.
 Approximate location 64.2221, 10.3721.

 Bessakerfjellet is a 58 MW wind power plant in Sor-Trondelag, Norway.
-Based on its capacity (estimated), it can supply roughly 49,356 homes (estimated).
-It ranks #137 of 306 Norway power plants by installed capacity.
+It is operated by TrønderEnergi Kraft AS [30%]; Stadtwerke München GmbH [70%].
+Based on its capacity (estimated), it can supply roughly 49k homes (estimated).
+It ranks #124 of 307 Norway power plants by installed capacity.
+Commissioned in 2008, it is around 18 years old — relatively modern.
 As a non-combustion source, it has no direct CO₂ emissions from generation.
 In context, wind supplies about 8.4% of Norway's electricity; the national grid averages 28 gCO₂/kWh (99.0% low-carbon) (2025).

 49,356homes powered (est.)